 The stated objective for precision was a RPD of 30% or less at 50% of the guideline value.
-The only RPD value outside of the acceptable range is for Sample M6L103 which reported the lowest total uranium concentration, and is well below any realistic guideline value.
-The measurement and duplicate values for Sample M6L103 which gave an RPD of 76.9 are at or near the detection limits for the method.
+The only RPD value outside of the acceptable range is for the sample with the lowest total uranium concentration and is well below any realistic guideline value.
+The measurement and duplicate values for the sludge sample which gave an RPD of 76.9 are at or near the detection limits for the method.
 The values agree within the measurement uncertainty.
 A high RPD for measurements near the detection limit does not necessarily indicate a lack of agreement between measurements.